guillaumemaka/administrate-field-enum/README.md

 By default the plugin retrieve all the enum values by calling the mapping class method pluralize  attribute on your model object:

 ```
-class Post < ActiveRecor::Base
+class Post < ActiveRecord::Base
   enum status: { submitted: 1, approved: 2, published: 3 }
 end
 ```

-In this exemple if we declared an attribute like this:
+In this example if we declare an attribute like this:

 ```
 class PostDashboard